42 Yi4 益

 The 2nd line

-Text: As if Yi (to enrich or endow) one with a very valuable tortoise, (which one) cannot refuse; to persist forever is auspicious.
-The king uses it to worship the Creator; (this is of) auspiciousness.
+The subject is in a state as if Yi (to enrich) by endowing it with a very valuable tortoise, which it cannot refuse; to persist forever is auspicious.
+The king uses it (i.e. the tortoise) to worship the Cosmic Ruler; this is of auspiciousness.

 Line 2 is the feminine at the position of feminine and occupies the core position of the lower trigram representing those below.
 It deserves to be enriched, and its feminine (void) instinct is apt to gain that which is granted; however the feminine (tender) position is a place where maintaining enrichment for any duration will be difficult.
 Therefore the enrichment must be scrupulously maintained, like cherishing a valuable tortoise; then it will be auspicious.

-Commentary on the image: As if Yi (to enrich) it, (which is) coming from the exterior.
+Commentary on the image: Line 2 is in a state as if Yi (to enrich) by endowing it with a very valuable tortoise, which is coming from the exterior.

 The 3rd line

-Text: Yi (To enrich) it (like) undertaking an ominous task, (which will result in) no fault (or calamity).
-(The task must be carried out with) sincerity and trust, (and by) acting in the middle, (and then) making an announcement to the public (or, reporting to the government) (告公) by means of a jade tablet (圭).
+Yi (to enrich) it (i.e. the subject) must be carried out as undertaking an ominous task, which will lead to no fault (or calamity).
+The task must be executed with sincerity and trust and by acting in the middle, and what has been done must be announced to the public (or reported to the court) (告公) through a jade tablet (圭).

 To execute the job of enrichment is like tackling an ominous task which must be carried out cautiously, with mercy and fairness; this is like rescuing people from floods or drought as the task involves people badly in need of enrichment.
 Fair and impartial distribution of aid and resources must be done with sincerity and trust, and open to public scrutiny.
-Then the task can be implemented, free from fault and calamity which could be caused by discontent or rancour. 公gong1 of 告gao4 公 (to make a public announcement) originally signifies fair distribution (to all involved); it can also be interpreted as “common and public” expressed as an adjective, or indicate the highest rank of nobles in ancient China.
+Then the task can be implemented, free from fault and calamity which could be caused by discontent or rancour. 公gong1 of 告gao4 公 (to report to the public) originally signifies fair distribution (to all involved); it can also be interpreted as “the public or the court” or the highest-rank official in ancient China.

 Line 3 is at the position full of ill omens.
 It is a feminine line in a masculine place; the feminine is void and apt to be enriched, while the masculine is rigid and holds tenaciously to what it obtains.
 Therefore it deserves to be enriched and can firmly hold on to what it receives.
 Line 6, in correlation with line 3, is the one designated to enrich it.
 If line 6 descends with masculinity, the inner lower and the upper trigram will become Kan (the abyss, water), peril, which will lead line 6 to calamity.
 On the other hand, line 3 will leave calamity, as if rescued.